Blog, Pickleball Techniques

 A drop shot is a soft shot that lands close to the net in the non-volley zone.
 It’s considered the most effective 3rd shot because it makes it difficult for the receiving team to attack or volley.
 The drop shot also allows the serving team to move up to the net and establish a better position for the next shots.

-See also What Is Stacking in Pickleball?
+See also What Is a Drop Shot in Pickleball?

 However, executing a drop shot requires precise touch, timing, and placement.
 A poorly executed drop shot can be easily punished by the receiving team with a smash or a put-away.
 To hit a good drop shot, you need a relaxed grip, a low-to-high swing path, and a smooth follow-through.